Fortinetics

 • Evidence — designing the evidence pipeline so artifacts are produced as a byproduct of operations (not reconstructed at assessment time).

 • Assessor — C3PAO selection, scheduling, dry-run rehearsal, and the assessment itself.
+This workstream is on hold during the Phase 2 suspension; the other three are not.

 The single most common cause of schedule slips is treating evidence as an end-of-engagement sprint rather than a continuous byproduct.
 The team that wins 110/110 scores consistently is the team whose operations produce audit-grade artifacts by default.